GEO-BON/bon-in-a-box-pipelines/pipelines/SDM/SDM_BRT.md

-# Species Distribution Modeling with Boosted Regression Trees
+_Author: Michael D. Catchen_

+Review status: Under development

-This document describes the methodology behind the BON-in-a-Box (BiaB) pipeline for using Boosted Regression Trees (BRTs) for species distribution modeling.
+This document describes the methodology behind the BON in a Box pipeline for using Boosted Regression Trees (BRTs) for species distribution modeling.

 # Summary